0 Part Course |

 • Concentration and position risks

-• Discounted cash flow value of loan portfolio
+• Discounted cash flow value of the loan portfolio

 • Discounted cash flow value of on-balance sheet instruments